vitessio/website/content/en/docs/16.0/reference/vreplication/reshard.md

 <div class="cmd">
 If false, the source schema is copied to the target shards.
-If true, the schema won't be copied and you need to create the tables before calling reshard.
+If true, the schema won't be copied and you need to create the tables on the new target shards before creating the Reshard workflow.
 </div>

 #### --auto_start